UPDATE: 2 Feb. 2019

 Users of the previous version can reuse all their optical components in the updated design.

 Instead of a cumbersome online assembly manual there is now a PDF document in the file list.

 A spectrograph lets you analyse light.
 Attaching it to a telescope enables you to discover all sorts of things about the stars.
 In fact, almost all we know about the universe has been obtained through spectroscopy!

 This field of science is becoming more and more popular amongst amateur astronomers.
 A commercial spectrograph however will set you back € 2000 or more!

 That’s why I decided to build one with a 3D printer.
 Of course, you’ll have to buy the optical components (slit, lenses, mirrors and grating) .
-But that will ‘only’ cost you about € 500.
+But that will ‘only’ cost you about € 600.
 Which is a huge difference compared with a commercial spectrograph.
-This spectrograph is designed for telecopes which are f/8 or slower.
+This spectrograph is designed for f/10 telecopes.

 I do not have in-depth knowledge of optics.
-So if you can improve this design, please let me know.
+So if you can improve this design (source files are included), please let me know.
 Even better, share it with the rest of the world!

 The main body can be printed at 200-250 micron (infill >= 50%).

 Print smaller part a 100 micron with 80% infill.